bp/resqpy/docs/tutorial/high_level_objects.rst

 * Class names are usually different
 * Some resqpy classes cater for more than one RESQML class
 * There are a few circumstances where a RESQML object can be represented by more than one resqpy class
-* Whereas a RESQML class is defined in a hierarchical way, and makes use of inheritance (xsd extension base) and abstract classes, the comparable resqpy class is flattened and in most cases without inheritance
 * RESQML is purely concerned with what data is stored for a class, whilst a resqpy class also contains methods to provide different ways of viewing or processing the data
+* Whereas a RESQML class is defined in a hierarchical way, and makes use of inheritance (xsd extension base) and abstract classes, the comparable resqpy class is flattened with data elements held as simple attributes
+* Some resqpy classes use class inheritance to allow common functionality to be implemented in a base class – this is a different hierarchy to that used in the RESQML schema definition
 * Not all RESQML classes are yet catered for (except in the lowest level generic layer of code)
 * Some RESQML objects have optional attributes or multiple possible representations of an attribute – some of the options might not yet be implemented in resqpy